magicbug/Cloudlog/docs/eQSL-Wiki-Guide.md

 3. QTH nickname exact match with eQSL.cc?
 4. Preferred download flag set where needed?
 5. Still in fallback mode because no active mappings?
+6. Using same eQSL username on a new mapping but left password blank before saving the first mapping for that username?